MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/robin-mailhot/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2020)
+  - Former Members (2020)
 ---

-Robin Mailhot a complété un stage dans le laboratoire MEDomics UdeS à l'automne 2020.
-Il a travaillé sur la plateforme MEDomicsLab.
+Robin Mailhot completed an internship in the MEDomics UdeS lab in the fall of 2020.
+He worked on the MEDomicsLab platform.